 Dr. Noopur Raje is a physician scientist with a focus on the development of innovative therapies for multiple myeloma.
 As Director of the Center for Multiple Myeloma at the Massachusetts General Hospital Cancer Center, Dr. Raje leads a dedicated clinical team engaged in investigator-initiated, multicenter national and international clinical trials, all aimed at developing new promising therapies for this disease.
 She also leads translational efforts at MGH with her laboratory’s efforts focused on identifying cellular signaling pathways that contribute to the survival and proliferation of myeloma cells in the bone environment, and whose targeting may result in improved therapeutic outcomes.
 Dr. Raje received her medical degree from B.J.
 Medical College, Pune University in India, trained in Internal Medicine at Mass General and subsequently completed a fellowship in hematology and medical oncology in the joint Mass General-Brigham & Women’s-Dana-Farber program.
 She is an Associate Professor of Medicine at Harvard Medical School and the Rita M Kelley Chair in Oncology at Mass General.
 She is the recipient of numerous awards including the Multiple Myeloma Senior Research Award, The Leukemia and Lymphoma Society Clinical Scholar Award and the Claflin Distinguished Scholar Award.

-Vincent Rajkumar, M.D., is the Editor in Chief of Blood Cancer Journal, and the Edward W. and Betty Knight Scripps Professor of Medicine, Mayo Clinic, Rochester, Minnesota.
+S. Vincent Rajkumar, M.D., is the Editor in Chief of Blood Cancer Journal, and the Edward W. and Betty Knight Scripps Professor of Medicine, Mayo Clinic, Rochester, Minnesota.
+His academic career was profiled by The Lancet: Nov 26th 2011 issue.
 He is co-chair of the International Myeloma Working Group (IMWG), and Chair of the Eastern Cooperative Oncology Group (ECOG) myeloma committee.
-Dr. Rajkumar has received several awards including the Giants of Cancer Care Award (2019) from OncLive, and has over 700 publications, including over 400 peer-reviewed original research papers, and over 200 reviews and book chapters.
+He also serves as the Associate Editor for: Mayo Clinic Proceedings, Leukemia, and European Journal of Hematology.
+Dr. Rajkumar has received several awards including the Giants of Cancer Care Award (2019) from OncLive, the Robert A. Kyle Lifetime Achievement Award from the International Myeloma Foundation (IMF), and the Jan Waldenstrom Award (2021) from the International Myeloma Society.
+He was named Mayo Clinic Distinguished Investigator in 2018.
+He serves on the board of directors for the International Myeloma Foundation and is a member of the National Institutes of Health’s Multiple Myeloma Steering Committee.
+Dr. Rajkumar has over 700 publications, including over 400 peer-reviewed original research papers, and over 200 reviews and book chapters.

 After certification in Internal Medicine, Hematology and Medical Oncology, as well as working in Cancer Pharmacology from 1994 onwards at Dana-Farber Cancer Institute (DFCI), Dr. Paul Richardson joined the Jerome Lipper Myeloma Center in 1999, was appointed Clinical Director in 2001, and led the development of several first-generation novel drugs including bortezomib, lenalidomide and pomalidomide for the treatment of multiple myeloma.
 Subsequent studies have focused on next generation novel drugs including panobinostat and second-generation proteasome inhibitors including ixazomib.
 More recently, his clinical innovations have been in the development of the breakthrough monoclonal antibodies elotuzumab and daratumumab for the treatment of both untreated and relapsed myeloma, as well as isatuximab and more broadly, antibody drug conjugates including belantamab mafodotin, as well as other immunotherapeutic strategies.
 In addition to these agents, he is leading the development of melflufen, a targeted cytotoxic and a first-in-class small molecule inhibitor selinexor, which inhibits XPO-1, a key nuclear export protein, as well as first-in-human studies of cereblon E3 ligase modulators (so called CELMoDs) for the treatment of relapsed and refractory myeloma.